LG 45GR95QE Review: 3440×1440 240Hz OLED UltraWide Curved Gaming Monitor

 The LG 45GR95QE price amounts to $1,700.
 It’s quite expensive, but it’s not too crazy considering its image quality, performance and features.

 Corsair offers a similar model, the Xeneon Flex 45WQHD240 with a bendable screen that can be bent to anywhere between 800R and flat.
-It also has a three-year warranty that covers burn-in, whereas LG’s two-year warranty does not.
+It also has a three-year warranty that covers burn-in, whereas LG’s warranty is two years.

-Of course, there are other cheaper options worth considering as well, such as the Samsung Odyssey Neo G9, the LG OLED42C2, the ASUS PG27AQDM, the Acer X32FP and the Dell AW3423DWF – all of which offer excellent HDR image quality and smooth gaming performance.
+Of course, there are other options worth considering as well, such as the Samsung OLED G9, the Dell AW3225QF, the Dell AW2725DF and the Dell AW3423DWF – all of which offer excellent HDR image quality and smooth gaming performance.

 Conclusion